immersed-games/TeacherGaming/README.md

 See TeacherGaming's HTTP documentation for more info [here](https://teachergaming.github.io/slate/#manual-integration-and-http-api7.).

+## Contributing
+If you wish to further develop this gem, clone the repo and copy `spec/dummy/config/secrets.example.yml` to `spec/dummy/config/secrets.yml`.
+Fill in the keys and ids with whatever you normally use to test with.
+The values can be accessed in your specs with `test_api_key`, `test_student_id`, and `test_class_id`.

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).